FAQs

 TWO-TIER LEADERSHIP We try to never have teachers or assistants alone in a classroom so as to maintain two-deep leadership.
 We know at times this may be impossible.
 If a teacher or assistant finds themselves alone in the classroom, they should keep the door open.

 SICK POLICY We understand that all families want to do everything they can to participate in classes at CCC, however if you or your children are ill, we would much prefer you stay home and get well.
 The following guidelines may help you make your decision whether or not to join us.
-You/Your child may NOT participate at CCC if you:

-We trust your discretion in deciding whether or not your child is well enough to participate on any given Friday.
-However, for the sake of all families, if anyone in your family is observed to have any of these symptoms, you will be asked to leave for the day.
-Please understand our decisions are made in the best interest of all the families who participate.
 Sick children must stay home.
 They may not sit in the car with a parent or alone while siblings attend CCC.
 For the safety of all, please do not bring sick children into the building.
 We utilize every area the church has given us; we do not have an area in the building where parents can sit with sick children.
 Having an adult present for each family is a requirement.
-We understand that sometimes an exception can be made.
-With permission from the Board, CCC may allow for a student who is age 15 - 19 years old to attend a co-op without a parent if they have core classes.
+We understand that OCCASIONALLY an exception can be made.
+With permission from the board, CCC may allow for a student who is in middle/high school to attend a co-op without a parent.
 The student must meet the following requirements:

 note: This is an exception that if it is abused, will be revoked.

-CCC will run on the same Snow Day Schedule as the Ft.
+INCLEMENT WEATHER/SCHOOL CLOSING CCC will run on the same Snow Day Schedule as the Ft.
 Zumwalt School District/Wentzville School District.
 If school is closed for the district, there will be no co-op.
 An email and text notification will go out immediately to all families if we close due to weather.
 You will also be notified if we have to close for an unforeseen circumstance.
 Depending on the church’s availability and if one is needed, we will email CCC families with the backup day.

 PERSONAL ANNOUNCEMENTS We want to make sure we maintain an atmosphere that gives families an opportunity to participate, but with anonymity and not pressure.
 Please talk to a board member if you have any questions.

 NEW FAMILIES CCC is always interested in opening our doors to new families.
-If you know of a family that thinks they might be interested they can check out the website, email a board member, or contact CCC at contactcrossroadschristian@gmail.com.
+If you know of a family that thinks they might be interested, they can check out the website, email a board member, or contact CCC at office@ccchomeschool.org.
 We will give them a tour and answer questions.

-WAYS TO HELP CCC Pray!
-Pray!
-Pray!
 Please pray over those that lead the group and be kind in your words.
 It is a lot of work that many don't realize.
 Negative comments and complaining emails can burn out and weigh the board down.
 Try to problem-solve small issues by reading the policies or praying before contacting the board.
 Please pray over the teachers.
 Our teachers are moms that just volunteer their time.
 Many teachers are new to teaching and do not have a degree in teaching.
 They not only have their kids to teach, but also yours.
 They give it all that they have and sometimes their approach may not be yours, yet remember to give grace as they are learning.
 Pray for God to help them grow and remember to encourage them as they are giving up their time for you.
 Please pray for families that attend CCC.
 We have never gone out looking for families to join but instead have prayed for God to lead the right families to us.
 Pray for God to continue to do this and to continue to take care of all the details to keep CCC going.
 Please pray over the church.
 CCC has had many homes over the years and God has always provided.
 This church has made us more and more their own.
 Remember to treat the building as you would your home.
 Thank the staff and pray for God to continue to bless the building and people that go to the church as they are a blessing to us.

 DISCIPLINE POLICY Our prayer is that any situation that may arise may be worked out for the good of all and come to a positive resolution.
 Depending on the severity of the infraction(s) the Board will determine the appropriate course of action.
 Consequences may include a warning, suspension from events for a given period of time, or termination of membership.
 Offenses will be documented.
-If at any time, the Board is made aware of a situation or lifestyle that contradicts CCC’s Statement of Faith and/or policies, the Board may choose to terminate membership immediately.
+If at any time, the Board is made aware of a situation or lifestyle that contradicts CCC’s Statement of Faith and/or policies, the Board may choose to terminate their ability to join in at CCC immediately.
 Ongoing discipline problems may result in loss of privileges at CCC.
 1 Corinthians 1:10 “I appeal to you, dear brothers and sisters, by the authority of our Lord Jesus Christ, to live in harmony with each other.
 Let there be no divisions in the church.
 Rather, be of one mind, united in thought and purpose.”

 CONFLICT RESOLUTION Unfortunately conflicts and misunderstandings can occur in any group setting.
 At CCC we will use Matthew 18 as our guide in dealing with conflicts that occur.
 Those having a conflict should first attempt to reach a resolution between them.
 If a resolution cannot be found that both parties agree to, they may bring the issue to the Board and two to three board members will meet with the parties involved and attempt to resolve the conflict.
 If that is unsuccessful, or if one of the parties is a board member, a meeting with at least 2/3 of the Board will be arranged and the Board will make a final decision.
 Matthew 18:15-17 “If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector. |